Experience the pioneer days at the American West Heritage Center.

 The Welcome Center features a number of exhibits on local history, plus staff can take visitors out to the center’s bison enclosure for an up-close look at the animals.

-But the full pioneer experience comes from spending nights in their comfortable outdoor group camping area or picking up a handcart for a multi-day journey over the prairies.
-There’s no better way to learn about the pioneers than to follow in their footsteps — literally!
+Part of the full pioneer experience comes from pulling your own handcart.
+There's no better way to learn about the pioneers than to follow in their footsteps- literally.

 Every summer weekday, Noon Music at the Tabernacle hosts a free concert with a range of music, including barbershop quartets and instrumental pieces with flutes and even banjos.